arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 }
 ```

-One has to check that for all collections the attribute `"allInSync"` has
+Check that for all collections the attribute `"allInSync"` has
 the value `true`.
 Note that it is necessary to do this for all databases!

 Here is a shell command which makes this check easy: